 - The RED BLS compartment on an ALS/BLS bag or BLS fanny-pack style bag will carry the following medications ONLY: Nitrostat, EpiPen, EpiPen Jr. and baby Aspirin.
-The EMT can only access this compartment and the Naloxone compartment to treat their patient per protocol. - o Each bag is labeled with a numeric code. - Upon completion of a transport, the bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.
+The EMR & EMT can only access this compartment and the Naloxone compartment to treat their patient per protocol. - Airway Compartment on an ALS/BLS bag containing Albuterol and Atrovent may be accessed by the EMT - o Each bag is labeled with a numeric code. - Upon completion of a transport, the bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.